Police seek information in off-campus killing of USC student

 "Victor's not a homicide number or statistic, or just another black boy gunned down in South Central Los Angeles," she said.
 "I want you all to know that Victor came into the world a drummer.
 He was drumming from the moment he could sit up."

-She also said her son was an inquisitive young man who believed music could heal the world.
+She said her son was an inquisitive young man who believed music could heal the world.

+Police say the group of students was confronted shortly after midnight at the market about a mile from campus.
+McElhaney was shot as the assailants rifled through the victims' pockets, Hayes said.

+McElhaney was in critical condition when he was rushed to a hospital and later died.

+"We're looking at this as a robbery attempt that went bad," Hayes said.

+McElhaney transferred to USC in 2017 to study jazz at the Thornton School of Music.
+Friends said he was a member of USC's Center for Black Cultural and Student Affairs and mentored young musicians.
+He also taught at the Oakland Public Conservatory of Music.

-His father, Clarence McElhaney, tearfully urged anyone with information to speak up.
+Victor's father, Clarence McElhaney, tearfully urged anyone with information to speak up.

 "Silence is worse than the bullet that killed my son," he said.